Community Satellite Processing Package for Geostationary Data

-Capabilities: The software will be capable of processing GOES Rebroadcast (GRB) data received from the next-generation GOES-R satellite, scheduled for launch in late 2016.
-Level 2 ABI products will be generated by reference implementations of the baseline GOES-R product algorithms which have been adapted for direct broadcast use.
+Capabilities: The software is capable of processing GOES Rebroadcast (GRB) data received from the next-generation GOES-16 satellite that launched in late 2016.
+Level 2 ABI products are generated by reference implementations of the baseline GOES-R product algorithms which have been adapted for direct broadcast use.

-To help prepare users for the launch of the GOES-R satellite, the project has developed and released software to process current GOES Imager data received by direct broadcast users.
-We are also currently developing Level 2 product generation software for GOES Imager and Himawari AHI data, using algorithms developed for GOES-R which have been updated and adapted by the original science teams.
-This will give users an early look at the GOES-R products and also provide products that are useful for forecasting, hazard detection and modeling.
+To help prepare users for the launch of the GOES-R satellite, the project developed and released software to process current GOES Imager data received by direct broadcast users.
+We also developed Level 2 product generation software for GOES Imager and Himawari AHI data, using algorithms developed for GOES-R which were updated and adapted by the original science teams.
+This gave users an early look at the GOES-R products and also provides products that are useful for forecasting, hazard detection and modeling.